 The role of long-term care ombudsmen during the COVID-19 public health emergency

 The COVID-19 pandemic has been very difficult on residents of long-term care facilities.
-Not only are residents at particular risk of illness and death from the coronavirus itself, they may also be experiencing loneliness and isolation due to the restrictions on visitation in the facilities.
+Not only are residents at particular risk of illness and death from the coronavirus itself, they may also be experiencing loneliness and isolation due to the ongoing pandemic.